lordsmh/SSH-Cracker/README.md

-# SSH Cracker
+# Uns3cur3SSH

 ## Overview
-SSH Cracker is a professional tool designed for ethical penetration testing and security assessments Develops by LordSMH.
+Uns3cur3SSH is a professional tool designed for ethical penetration testing and security assessments Develops by LordSMH.
 It attempts to brute-force SSH credentials using a combination of usernames and passwords while optionally routing traffic through a list of proxies to avoid detection and IP bans.

 ## Features
 - **Multi-threading/Parallel Processing**: Uses concurrent threads to speed up the cracking process.